DockittDockitt

 Will each page of the PDF become a separate JPG file?

 Yes.
 Each page is converted to its own individual JPG image.
-A 10-page PDF will produce 10 separate JPG files.
+A 10-page PDF produces 10 separate JPG files, each named after the page number.

 Can I convert a password-protected PDF to JPG?